peppelinux/ansible-slapd-eduperson2016/README.md

 It would be also possible to create your own custom fake users using a CSV file
 ![Alt text](images/csv.png)

-You can create and Map oid to one, or more then one, csv columns.
-This can be done in csv2ldif.py file.
+You can create and Map oid to one or more csv columns, this can be done in csv2ldif.py file.
-It works that if ('name', 'surname') is present in the value of ATTRIBUTES_MAP the csv columns will be merged into one oid value.
-If csv column value is composed by many values separated by commas it will create many ldif rows, according to the number of the splitted csv values.
+Csv2ldif.py works this way: if a value like ('name', 'surname') is present in ATTRIBUTES_MAP these csv columns will be merged into one oid value, corrisponding to the relative ATTRIBUTES_MAP key.
+If csv column value is composed by many values separated by commas instead, it will create many ldif rows, according to the number of the splitted csv values.
 ````
 # csv2ldif.py
 ATTRIBUTES_MAP=OrderedDict([('dn', 'dn'),